KABoissonneault/KingmakerBugfixes/README.md

 ## Fixes

 [Opt-out] means those fixes can be disabled in the Unity Mod Manager settings (CTRL+F10 while in-game).
 Generally, those fixes remove exploits that benefit the player.
 You need to reboot the game after changing the settings for the fixes to apply or be reverted.

+[Opt-in] means those fixes can be enabled in the Unity Mod Manager settings (CTRL+F10 while in-game).
+Generally, those changes are experimental.
+You need to reboot the game after changing the settings for the fixes to apply or be reverted.

 [Modify Save] means those fixes may not be able to fully fix the issue if your save already contains the bug.
 In that case, to fix the issue, you need to go into the UMM settings (CTRL+F10) and press the "Modify Current Save" while a save is loaded. **Those fixes are permanent, and can only be reverted by going back to an earlier save**